-- Advice services that duplicate existing provision, potentially causing confusion for energy customers - Energy Saving measures that could be funded from another source, such as ECO, other government or devolved government schemes or an organisations own capital programme. - Any activity that directly benefits any organisation that is regulated in Great Britain by Ofgem or any person or organisation that has close links to any organisation that is regulated in Great Britain by Ofgem.
+- Advice services that duplicate existing provision, potentially causing confusion for energy customers - Energy saving measures that can be funded from another source, such as ECO, other government or devolved government schemes or an organisations' own capital programme. - The installation of renewable energy technologies that can be funded through government schemes such as the RHI or an organisations' own capital programme. - Any activity that directly benefits any organisation that is regulated in Great Britain by Ofgem or any person or organisation that has close links to any organisation that is regulated in Great Britain by Ofgem.